Kisna2512/Insightful-Pages/README.md

 # Insightful-Pages

 <ul>
   <li>The Interactive Blog Platform is a full-stack web application that enables users to create, edit, and manage their blogs in an interactive and user-friendly manner.
 The application provides user authentication, allowing users to sign up and log in securely.
-Once logged in, users can create and publish their blogs using an interactive editor.
+Once logged in, users can create and publish their blogs using an interactive editors.
 The application is built using React.js for the front-end, Node.js (with Express.js) for the back-end, and MongoDB for data storage.</li>
 </ul>

 # Technical Stack